Frzk/Ellis/README.md

 I started Rìg as a pet project with two ideas in mind:

-  - I wanted to build something based on Python's **asyncio** framework because it looked very interesting and powerful - I needed to learn more about it ! ;
+  - I wanted to build something based on [Python's **asyncio** framework](https://docs.python.org/3/library/asyncio.html) because it looked very interesting and powerful - I needed to learn more about it ! ;
   - I also wanted to be warned whenever someone would successfully log on my PC through SSH.

 And then I realized that the combination of these two ideas would make a perfect candidate !
-It then evolved into something more generic that looks a lot like the well-known [`fail2ban`](http://www.fail2ban.org/).
+It then evolved into something more generic that looks a lot like the well-known [fail2ban](http://www.fail2ban.org/).

-Rìg specifically focuses on `systemd-journald`.
-It's written in Python and uses the [asyncio framework](https://docs.python.org/3/library/asyncio.html) for better performance (well, I hope so).
+Rìg specifically focuses on systemd-journald.
+It's written in Python and uses the asyncio framework for better performance (well, I hope so).

 ## Features